Green-Solutions-Software/Public/GS_OmniChannelSystem.Rest.SDK/README.md

 Returns a list of **[FoundVoucherOperation](#FoundVoucherOperation)** to perform

-## Devalue a coupon
+## Devalue coupon

-Devalues a coupon
+Devalues a coupon.

 | **Function(POST)** | **Parameter** | **Type** | **Description** |
 | --- | --- | --- | --- |